Best Security & Privacy Apps for Mac (2026)

 1. ExpressVPN

 This is the VPN we reach for first on a Mac.
 The menu bar app connects in a second or two and stays out of your way, which matters when you just want coffee shop Wi-Fi to stop leaking.
 In our testing, speeds held up well for streaming and big downloads.
-It is paid only, around eight dollars a month, but the polish earns it.
+It is paid only, a few dollars a month on a longer plan and more month to month, but the polish earns it.

 2. Google Authenticator